First up, I’ll save you some time scrolling and come right out with it: birthing twins vaginally is safer for your babies than having a caesarean.

 Fighting for your right to have a natural birth

-The good news is that having a vaginal twin birth – without or without epidural – is entirely possible.
+The good news is that having a vaginal twin birth – with or without epidural – is entirely possible.
 You just have to do your research.

 Then, I “interviewed” my new friend to ensure he was comfortable with my master plan.
 He was 100 percent on board, but he made it clear that I could kiss my natural birth goodbye if my first twin was breech.
 I was totally cool with that because the safety of my babies was number one.